stfc/PSyclone/examples/lfric/README.md

 This example shows how the LFRic matvec kernel can be optimised by PSyclone in the same way as it was hand optimised to run efficiently on a multi-core CPU.
-This is work in progress, see eg15/README.md for more details.
+This is work in progress.
 To run:
 ```sh
 cd eg15/
 psyclone -s ./matvec_opt.py \